objectionary/news.eolang.org/_posts/2024/03/2024-03-18-cage-recursion.md

     return this.attr("enclosure").get();
 }
 ```
-That is, when dataizing, `cage` simply returned its `enclosure`.
+Don't worry about this piece of code from our source, it's easy to understand: During `cage` dataization,
+it returns a reference to the object stored in it- `enclosure`.
 In order to trace how many times
 `cage` dataization uses itself we wrap `enclosure` in the `PhTracedEnclosure`:
 ```java
 @Override